-I have not used other systems like the Sorby ProEdge, so I can't speak to what would change using it.
+I have not used other systems like the the Accu-Finish or Sorby ProEdge machines, so I can't speak to what would change using them.
 If you have some information worth logging on this site, then please eMail me at the address shown below.

-Information presented here is given without any commerical gain.
-I choose to fund this web site privately so that the information won't be skewed towards any vendor, and so that it can be presented freely to those who would like to use it.
+Information presented here is given without any commercial gain.
+God has been very good to me and my family, and this is a way of giving back in a small way.
+I also choose to fund this web site privately so that the information won't be skewed towards any vendor, and so that it can be presented freely to those who would like to use it.

-Additionally, I only have shown information for tools I sharpen, or information given to me by others who sharpen their own tools.
+I have only shown information for tools I sharpen, or information given to me by others who sharpen their own tools.
 If you have information about tools not shown, please do send them to me so they can be added.

-I can be contacted at SharpeningHandbook @ Gmail.com.
+You can contact me at SharpeningHandbook @ Gmail.com.

 I hope you find this information useful.